Mbed-TLS/mbedtls/docs/architecture/mbed-crypto-storage-specification.md

 Information about each key is stored in a dedicated file whose name is constructed from the key identifier.
 The way in which the file name is constructed depends on the storage backend.
 The content of the file is described [below](#key-file-format-for-0.1.0).

 The valid values for a key identifier are the range from 1 to 0xfffeffff.
-The range is not documented.
+This limitation on the range is not documented in user-facing documentation: according to the user-facing documentation, arbitrary 32-bit values are valid.

 The code uses the following constant in an internal header (note that despite the name, this value is actually one plus the maximum permitted value):